 A partition is the smallest unit of size in a disk drive that can function and be recognized by the operating system and cannot be altered whatsoever, it remains fixed.

 On the other hand, a partition table is a table on that same drive that describes the partitions on it.
 Typical uses of partition tables are in developing Master Boot Records and GUID Partition Tables although there are other forms to represent partition tables.

 The partition can be modified after installing the OS although most people prefer doing the procedure right at the start.
 Additionally, the term “partition map” might be used interchangeably with “partition table” and should therefore not cause much confusion.

 When you want to install an OS, there is a pop-up with two options of partition tables to choose from, MBR and GPT.
 How do you get to choose the right one?

 Let’s have a brief overview of each of the partitioning styles.

 Here is the round-up for MBR vs GPT Partitioning Styles

 GUID Partition Table (GPT)

-GPT is a popular method of creating a description on partition tables for storage devices compatible with desktop or any other PC server.
-GPT is appropriate for physical storage devices such as solid-state drives and hard disk drives that use the Globally Unique Identifiers (GUID).
+GPT is a popular method of creating a description on partition tables for storage devices compatible with desktops or any other PC server.
+GPT is appropriate for physical storage devices such as solid-state drives and hard disk drives that use Globally Unique Identifiers (GUID).

 Nowadays, personal computers such as macOS and Microsoft Windows utilize GPT, although similar systems such as Linux may be modified to run on the same.
 GPT is preferred to MBR based on several comparisons we will see later on.